iter8-tools/mlops/README.md

-# mlops
-Artifacts for iter8's MLOps use cases, tutorials and blogs.
+# Artifacts for iter8's MLOps use cases, tutorials and blogs.

 ## Use the artifacts in this repo as follows.

-### A) Create fashionmnist tensorflow models from jupyter notebook
+### A) Create Fashion MNIST TensorFlow models from Jupyter notebook

-Running [this notebook](https://github.com/iter8-tools/mlops/blob/master/tfserving.ipynb) requires python3 and tensorflow and jupyter notebook packages.
-You can create a python3 virtual environment, install the required packages, and open the notebook as follows.
+Running [this notebook](https://github.com/iter8-tools/mlops/blob/master/tfserving.ipynb) requires Python3 and TensorFlow and Jupyter notebook packages.
+You can create a Python3 virtual environment, install the required packages, and open the notebook as follows.

 1. `git clone git://github.com/iter8-tools/mlops.git`
 2. `cd mlops`